-- 1. CA key lifecycle management events, including: - a.
-Key generation, backup, storage, recovery, archival, and destruction; and - b.
-Cryptographic device lifecycle management events. - 2.
+- 1. CA Certificate and key lifecycle events, including: - a.
+Key generation, backup, storage, recovery, archival, and destruction; - b.
+Certificate requests, renewal, and re-key requests, and revocation; - c.
+Approval and rejection of certificate requests and - d.
+Cryptographic device lifecycle management events. - e.
+Generation of Certificate Revocation Lists - f.
+Signing of OCSP responses (as described in sections 4.9 and 4.10); and - g.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles - 2.
 CA and Subscriber Certificate lifecycle management events, including: - a.
 Certificate requests, renewal, and re-key requests, and revocation; - b.
-All verification activities stipulated in the CABF Requirements and the Issuer CACPS; - c.
-Date, time, phone number used, persons spoken to, and end results of verification telephone calls; - d.
-Acceptance and rejection of certificate requests; - e.
-Issuance of Certificates; and - f.
-Generation of Certificate Revocation Lists and OCSP entries. - 3.
+All verification activities stipulated in the CABF Requirements and the Issuer CA CPS; - c.
+Approval and rejection of certificate requests; - d.
+Issuance of Certificates; - e.
+Generation of Certificate Revocation Lists - f.
+Signing of OCSP Responses (as described in section 4.9 and 4.10) - 3.
 Security events, including: - a.
 Successful and unsuccessful PKI system access attempts; - b.
 PKI and security system actions performed; - c.
-Security profile changes: - d.
-System crashes, hardware failures, and other anomalies; - e.
-Firewall and router activities; and - f.
+Security profile changes; - d.
+Installation, update and removal of software on a Certificate System; - e.
+System crashes, hardware failures, and other anomalies; - f.
+Firewall and router activities; and - g.
 Entries to and exits from the CA facility.